glebb/pms-osx-smartfolder/README.md

 OSX Smart Folder Plugin is written in Groovy!

 ## Build
+Prerequisities:
+   * Gradle (build system)
+   * PMS (1.5+) in local maven or gradle repository.

+To build, type:
+``
+gradle
+``
-Prerequisities: install groovy (and gradle if wanting to compile with that).
-Easiest way to get them via [brew](http://mxcl.github.com/homebrew/) in OS X
+Easiest way to get gradle is via [brew](http://mxcl.github.com/homebrew/) in OS X.

-There is two ways to build OSX Smart Folder Plugin:
-   1. Using build script: "./tojar.sh"
-   2. Using gradle: "gradle"

-tojar.sh will bundle necessary groovy files inside the jar, so the plugin can be used as is.
-Before you run the script, please edit the file and make necessary changes (set paths and dependencies).
-Make sure you copy pms jar (e.g. pms-1.53.0-SNAPSHOT-jar-with-dependencies.jar) to lib/

-Gradle will not include groovy, so if this option is used, groovy must be included in PMS (which is not the current state of PMS).
-With gradle you only need to make sure you have pms version 1.5+ in your local maven or gradle repository.
+You need to make sure you have pms version 1.5+ in your local maven or gradle repository.
 If you are able to compile PMS, just install it to local repo by "mvn install"

 ## Use
-Place the compiled jar to plugins directory in PMS.
-Uncommenting and modifying the last part in tojar.sh will do this for you automatically (used for development).
+Place the compiled jar (from build/libs/) to plugins/ directory in PMS.
-You will want to use to jar compiled with tojar.sh with the official PS3 Media Server builds.
-The plugin jar without embedded groovy will not work.

-You can download the [jar-with-groovy](http://www.displayofpatience.net/files/osxsmartfolders-jar-with-groovy-1.0.0.jar) (ready to be used with current PMS)
+You can download the ready-made [jar](http://www.displayofpatience.net/files/osxsmartfolders-jar-with-groovy-1.0.0.jar) (ready to be used with current PMS)

-## Todo
+## Todo / Ideas
   * Currently OSX Smart Folder Plugin supports only folders saved in the default location.
 User can however save the folders to any location.
 It would be possible to user a config file where user can define custom paths for smart folders, but it's not implemented yet.
-  * Refreshing (adding new files)?
+  * Dynamic refreshing (adding new files)?

 Copyright (c) 2012 Antti Niiles